 “They were also prone to have worse self-evaluation after failure.
 Although there were no statistically significant differences between the two conditions in task enjoyment and achievement attribution, the direction of the differences was consistently unfavourable to students in the competitive condition.”

 “The findings were consistent with the predictions of goal theory.
-Competitiveness induces performance goals and worse self-evaluation after failure among Chinese students in a classroom setting, as was found with Western students in a laboratory setting.”
+Competitiveness induces performance goals and worse self-evaluation after failure among Chinese students in a classroom setting, as was [also previously] found with Western students in a laboratory setting.”

 These studies might be troubling for those who heavily rely on competitions, music festivals, examinations and other extrinsic motivators.

 However, I suspect that most readers will, like me, be loath to simply reject these activities.
 Our experience suggests that they can be helpful motivators, and that used wisely they are often beneficial, so long as they don’t become an end in-and-of themselves.